 Support and other users have to be able to contact the actual user of the facility.

-Only support group and secretariats are allowed to make reservations on behalf of other people.
+Only support staff and secretariats are allowed to make reservations on behalf of other people.

 Always return keys promptly!
 Don’t lend or hand over a key to anyone, it’s your responsibility.